neemiasbsilva/optical-flow-opencv/readme.md

 # Using OpenCv to Program Uses Cases of Optical Flow Method

 <p style="font-size:16 px;">
-    This repository contains four files that are implement two thecniques of <b>Optical Flow</b>.
+    This repository contains 4 files that are implement two thecniques of <b>Optical Flow</b>.
 </p>

 <p syle="font-size:16 px;">